JHolzhey/Verloren/README.md

     * Fading in/out transparency of obstacle sprites when character sprites are behind them
   * Various debug functions that can be toggled at runtime for solving physics related bugs
 * Render System: _Includes..._
-  * Various code to set up shaders for drawing entities
+  * Various lines of OpenGL code to set up shaders for drawing entities
   * Large InstanceData array that hold entity batch data, mapping to a GPU SSBO
   * Texture array sent to GPU so batches can use many different textures
-  * Texture atlases with associated .json file of stylized pixel flora sprites found on OpenGameArt.org and packed into atlas using Free Texture Packer
+  * Texture atlas of all prop sprites with associated .json file of transforms - packed into atlas using Free Texture Packer
   * Batched rendering that flushes when InstanceData array or texture array fill completely - massively cuts down on draw calls
   * 2.5-D orthographic player tracking camera allowing changing of vertical angle
   * Shadows cast by all lights in a separate batched draw call (after floor draw and before other sprites draw)